-The research subjects of SET include a broad area of subjects depending on your personal interests.
+The research subjects of SET include a broad area of subjects.
 Topics vary from technical subjects, e.g. energy from biomass, wave energy, construction of wind turbines to more socially orientated topicse.g. the introduction of energy efficient stoves in developing countries or development of energy policies.
 The following research topics are examples of the SET programme:

 The research in the Energy Technology Group focuses on the thermal conversion and application of biofuels.
 The fundamental aspects of combustion, gasification and pyrolysis of biomass, waste and other fuels are studied in our well-equipped laboratory.
 Catalysis for sustainability is one of the central themes of the research group Catalytic processes and materials.
 Catalysis is multidisciplinary and connects many issues from inorganic chemistry for catalyst preparation, to surface science, physical chemistry and reactor and process design.